killianmuldoon/doca-platform/docs/guides/dpudeployment.md

   DPUDeployment -->|N| DPUService
 ```

-Throughout this document, there are examples for the required Custom Resources that end up building a valid
+Throughout this document, there are examples for the required Custom Resources that
-`DPUDeployment` Custom Resource.
-These examples contain comments related to fields that are set for more context.
-The
+end up building a valid `DPUDeployment` Custom Resource.
+These examples contain comments
+related to fields that are set for more context.
+The theoretical example is about
-theoretical example is about 2 services, one of them producing work and the other one executing work
+2 services, one of them producing work and the other one executing work (producer-consumer problem).
-(producer-consumer problem).

 ## Capabilities

-- Validates dependencies to ensure that they are configured correctly and reports errors in the `DPUDeployment` status
+- Validates dependencies to ensure that they are configured correctly and reports
-  conditions accordingly.
+  errors in the `DPUDeployment` status conditions accordingly.
-- Validates that requested `DPUService` resources fit the DPUs they are targeting and report errors in the
+- Validates that requested `DPUService` resources fit the DPUs they are targeting
-  `DPUDeployment` status conditions accordingly.
+  and report errors in the `DPUDeployment` status conditions accordingly.
+- Gracefully handles synchronized disruptive and non-disruptive updates of the underlying objects.

 ## Created Child Custom Resources

-When applying a valid `DPUDeployment` that has all of its dependencies set correctly and available, there will be a
+When applying a valid `DPUDeployment` that has all of its dependencies set correctly
-couple of objects that are going to be created automatically:
+and available, there will be a couple of objects that are going to be created automatically:

-- `DPUSet`: Deploys a given `BFB` with configuration provided by the given `DPUFlavor` to the target `DPUs`.
-A
+- `DPUSet`: Deploys a given `BFB` with configuration provided by the given `DPUFlavor`
-  `DPUDeployment` may create multiple such objects, depending on what is specified in its `spec`.
+  to the target `DPUs`.
+A `DPUDeployment` may create multiple such objects, depending
+  on what is specified in its `spec`.
 - `DPUServiceInterface`: Used to construct a Service Chain on the DPU.
-A `DPUDeployment` may create multiple such
+A `DPUDeployment`
-  objects, depending on what is specified in the [DPUServiceConfiguration](#dpuserviceconfiguration).
+  may create multiple such objects, depending on what is specified in the [DPUServiceConfiguration](#dpuserviceconfiguration).
-- `DPUServiceChain`: Used to define a Service Chain on the DPU that references the interfaces created above.
-A
+- `DPUServiceChain`: Used to define a Service Chain on the DPU that references the
-  `DPUDeployment` creates a single `DPUServiceChain`.
+  interfaces created above.
+A `DPUDeployment` creates a single `DPUServiceChain`.
 - `DPUService`: Deploys a service as Pod in each DPU.
-A `DPUDeployment` may create multiple such objects, depending on
+A `DPUDeployment` may create
-  what is specified in its `spec`.
+  multiple such objects, depending on what is specified in its `spec`.

 ## Prerequisite Custom Resources With Examples

-There are several Custom Resources that are required in order to make use of the `DPUDeployment`.
+There are several Custom Resources that are required in order to make use of the
+`DPUDeployment`.
 These are:

 - [DPUServiceTemplate](#dpuservicetemplate)
 - [DPUServiceConfiguration](#dpuserviceconfiguration)